I'm Robert, but you can call me Bob, and I firmly believe that design has the ability to change the world.

 Oh right, and I’m an award winning Art Director currently working at the product and production studio Vitamin London.

-Creating ethereal 3D renders driven by bespoke sound design, each agency within the Multivitamin group has a unique identity which independently stands alone, or can be combined with others to build harmonious refrain of collaboration.
+Creating ethereal 3D renders driven by bespoke sound design, each agency within the Multivitamin group has a unique identity which independently stands alone, or can be combined with others to build multiple harmonious refrains of collaboration.
 This enables the cross-team skills within projects to be shown through a variety of generated sonic idents, commonly preceded with a standard introduction.
 The listener will quickly recognise a piece of Vitamin work by its familiar initial riser, but then have their expectations subverted as they are presented with new immersive, evolved choruses to explore.
 Aesthetically these idents required equally striking treatments, and so a “universe” was created for the entirety of Multivitamin’s group to live within.
 Following the same character traits which informed the project’s sound design specialists, Adelphoi, the renders have variables of complexity, colour and viscosity which all come to life when their sonic counterparts are added.
 Ultimately refined to inspire outside viewers as well as internal teams, the application of this branding follows Vitamin’s common goal of experimental and experiential results.

 As a fresh way to buy underwear, this brand is about the undeniable comfort and unavoidable confidence which comes with them.
 It's bold, simple and cheeky as the name suggests, and proud to celebrate a modern world of diversity.